Garux/netradiant-custom/README.md

 * \'all Supported formats\' default option in open dialogs
 * Opening *.map, sent via cmd line (can assign *.map files in OS to be opened with radiant)
 * Texture browser: show alpha transparency option
-* Texture browser: gtk search in directories and tags trees
+* Texture browser: search in directories and tags trees
 * Texture browser: search in currently shown textures
 * CSG Tool (aka shell modifier)
 * Working region compilations (build a map with region enabled = compile regioned part only)